Anatomy Workshops for Sculptors and Artists

-Gillian Higgins of Horses Inside Out and renowned sculptor Judy Boyt have joined forces to offer a unique anatomy and sculpture workshop at Wavendon Grange in Leicestershire.
+Gillian Higgins of Horses Inside Out offers a unique anatomy and sculpture / painting workshops at Wavendon Grange in Leicestershire.

-In these courses, Gillian will share her knowledge of anatomy and biomechanics and Judy, with her artistic talent, experience and eye for detail, will help you create an anatomically correct sculpture.
+In these courses, Gillian will share her knowledge of horses and anatomy, artistic talent, experience and eye for detail and will help you create anatomically correct sculptures, painting and pieces of art.

 During the courses, you will have the opportunity to:-

 Study a range of anatomical models and specimens,

 Feel the anatomical structures on live horses,

 Observe how horses move both in real life and in slow motion video,

 Acquire techniques and tips for developing your observational, sculpture and drawing skills.